jarrodBrandreth/fooCoding-module-databases/Week1/README.md

 # Lesson 1: MySQL and Node setup!
 Create, Insert and Select !

-Objective: This class aims to introduce the students to operate the MySQL database.
+Objective: This class aims to introduce the students to the MySQL database, and the structure of a relational database.
+We'll also discuss the object and object classes.
-MySQL client can be used control the database instance and to demonstrate SQL queries.
+The class will look at some of the things to consider when designing a database. <br>
-The class will look at working with data, doing inserts, updates and deletes.
+MySQL client can be used control the database instance and working with data, doing inserts, updates and deletes. <br>
 Normalisation and selects using joins will be discussed.
 Concepts of database transaction, ACID properties, normal forms should be introduced with examples / live coding (creating a transaction, committing and rollback-ing).